 Benefits of access to electronic health records

-In a public consultation on digital health, respondents acknowledged the heterogeneity of EHRs as one of the main obstacles to exchanging health data and advancing digital health and care in Europe.
+In a public consultation on digital health, respondents acknowledged the differences between EHRs as one of the main obstacles to exchanging health data and advancing digital health and care in Europe.
 Currently, most citizens cannot easily access their health data electronically across borders.

 Better access to health data across borders will improve the quality and continuity of care offered to citizens.
-It will also lead to reduced healthcare costs, for example, by eradicating the unnecessary duplication of medical tests and procedures.
+And, it will lead to reduced healthcare costs.
+For example, by eradicating the unnecessary duplication of medical tests and procedures.

 The Recommendation sets out a framework for the further development of a European EHR exchange format that will enable citizens to securely access and exchange their health data across borders in the EU.
-The Recommendation delineates a set of principles that should govern this exchange and a process for further development, monitoring and review.
-It also lays down set of common technical specifications for the cross-border exchange of data.
+It delineates a set of principles that should govern this exchange and a process for further development, monitoring and review.
+And, it lays down set of common technical specifications for the cross-border exchange of data.

-A joint coordination process involving the Member States and the Commission is envisaged in order to support the further elaboration of the European EHR exchange format.
-This process will also engage all relevant stakeholders, including healthcare professional organisations, national competence centres, industry actors and patients groups, as well as other Union and national authorities.
+A joint coordination process involving EU countries and the Commission is envisaged in order to support the further elaboration of the European EHR exchange format.
+This process will also engage all relevant stakeholders, including healthcare professional organisations, national competence centres, industry actors and patients groups, and other EU and national authorities.

-This Recommendation builds on several initiatives and projects put forward by the Commission and the Member States in their efforts to facilitate the cross-border exchange of health data in the EU.
+This Recommendation builds on several initiatives and projects put forward by the Commission and EU countries in their efforts to facilitate the cross-border exchange of health data in the EU.